-A Programmable Logic Controller was defined by Capiel (1982) as:

-"A digitally operating electronic system designed for use in an industrial environment, which uses a programmable memory for the internal storage of instructions for implementing specific functions such as logic, sequencing, timing, counting and arithmetic to control through analog or digital input/output modules, various types of machines or processes."
+A Programmable Logic Controller was defined by Capiel (1982) as: " A digitally operating electronic system designed for use in an industrial environment, which uses a programmable memory for the internal storage of instructions for implementing specific functions such as logic, sequencing, timing, counting and arithmetic to control through analog or digital input/output modules, various types of machines or processes."
 Which explains the device perfectly.

 In the late 1960's PLC's were first introduced.
 The first PLC can be traced back to 1968 when Bedford Associates, a company in Bedford, MA, developed a device called a Modular Digital Controller for General Motors (GM).
-The MODICON, as it was known
+The MODICON, as it was known, was developed to help GM eliminate traditional relay-based machine control systems.

-The aim of this thesis is the control of the delta wye start of the Motor with SIMATIC S7-200 MICRO/WIN PLC.
+The aim of this project is the control of liquid tank automation system with SIMATIC S-7 200 PLC.

-The Thesis consists of the introduction, four chapters, and conclusion.
+The project consists of the five chapters, and conclusion.

-Chapter-1 presents history of PLC, what is PLC?, types of PLC's, hardware of PLC's, and chapter concluded with a brief information about today's PLC's.
+Chapter-1 presents PLC history, Types of PLC's, Advantages of PLC's, and chapter concluded with a brief information about Today's PLC's.